Leo3418/leo3418.github.io/collections/_gta-online-guides/en/purchases/property-utility-charges.md

    you for idling too long, nor will it make you pay for the property utility charges.

+   Note that the TV is not required to be turned on.
+As long as the TV controls are shown at the screen's corner, you will not be kicked.

    ![Idling by watching TV]({{ img_path_l10n }}/watching-tv.png)

 3. When you don't need to stay AFK anymore, you can either quit the Mission